-This article was written by me some time ago.
-It still has valuable information links, but it is now mostly a stub to take you to other, newer and more detailed, articles of mine and others regarding health issues that affect your pet’s liver.
+This article was written some time ago.
+It is now mostly a stub to take you to other, newer and more detailed liver-related articles and others regarding health issues that could affect your dog or cat’s liver.
 If you have a cat and your veterinarian has told you that they suspect cholangiohepatitis, go here.
-If your vets suspect your cat has hepatic lipidosis, go here.
-If your vets believe your dog has a portosystemic shunt in its liver, go here.
-If they suspect hepatic microdysplasia, go here.
-If they believe your pet’s mental decline is due to hepatic encephalopathy, go here.
-If your dog or cat’s liver tests are abnormal go here and here to look up the specific test and the various reasons it might be high.
-When hepatitis is a complication of your dog catching leptospirosis, go here.
-When it is a complication of your cat catching toxoplasmosis, go here.
+If your vets suspect your cat has hepatic lipidosis, go here .
+If your veterinarian believe your dog has a portosystemic liver shunt problem go here .
+If they suspect hepatic microdysplasia go here .
+If they believe your pet’s mental decline is due to hepatic encephalopathy go here .
+If your dog or cat’s liver tests are abnormal go here and here to look up the specific tests and the various reasons they might be high.
+When hepatitis is a complication of your dog catching leptospirosis go here .
+When liver issues might be a complication of your cat catching toxoplasmosis go here .

 Hepatitis is an inflammation of the liver.
 In can occur suddenly or be a long-standing process of decline (chronic).
 Your pet’s liver is a very complex organ with many functions.
 It processes nutrients soon after they are absorbed through your pet’s intestines.
 One of its jobs is to detoxify compounds that have been eaten.
 That is why it is the first organ to come in contact with toxins and harmful products absorbed from your pet’s foods.
 That is also why it is often the organ most affected when dogs and cats react badly to medications.